-In response to the unprecedented drought conditions that continue to plague California and the emergency regulations adopted by the State Water Resources Control Board, the City of Santa Clara has implemented Plan 2 of the Water Shortage Contingency Plan.
-Plan 2, along with the City’s Water Conservation Action Plan, sets a goal of reducing city-wide potable water demand by 30%.
+In response to the unprecedented drought conditions that continue to plague California and the emergency regulations adopted by the State Water Resources Control Board, the City of Santa Clara has implemented Plan 3 of the Water Shortage Contingency Plan with a goal of reducing city-wide potable water demand by 30%.
 Additional restrictions to help the City reach this water demand reduction goal and comply with State regulations are also in effect.

-The following uses of water are currently PROHIBITED by the City:
+The following water use restrictions are currently in effect:

 To report water waste, please complete a Water Waste report.